2021 Middle School Baseball & Softball Information

 - SCIAA Championship

 Schools must play all league games to be eligible to participate in the SCIAA championship.
+(This could be amended if there are cancellations due to Covid-19).
 All league games that are cancelled must be scheduled within three working days.
 Forfeits for championship purposes must go through the SCIAA office.
 Forfeiting a regular season game will remove the team from consideration for the Championship.
 The SCIAA Championship format will be determined prior to each season.

 - Inclement Weather and Postponed Games